rcazzara/seldovia/_enterprises/_Trade_tokens.md

 There are a number of reference books that are available at the Loussac Library as reference material.

 Among the reference materials are:

-•	“Alaska’s Coinage Through the Years” by Maurice Gold, Kenneth Bressett, Kaye & Nancy Dethridge.
+•	**Alaska’s Coinage Through the Years** by Maurice Gold, Kenneth Bressett, Kaye & Nancy Dethridge.
 C. 1960,1965.

-•	“Rubles to Statehood- A Catalog of Alaskan Numismatics” by Kay Fernald & Kay McDowell c.
+•	**Rubles to Statehood- A Catalog of Alaskan Numismatics** by Kay Fernald & Kay McDowell c.
 1965.

-•	“Alaska and Yukon Tokens- 3rd Edition” by Ronald J. Bernice c.
+•	**Alaska and Yukon Tokens- 3rd Edition** by Ronald J. Bernice c.
 2010.